At Wellcombe, we understand the important role we play in promoting diversity and inclusion and enabling our clients to meet their D&I objectives.

 You can read our policy below.

-This policy applies to employees, workers, and contractors of Stellarmann Professional Services Limited & William Alexander (Wellcombe Group).
+This policy applies to employees, workers, and contractors of Wellcombe Group, Stellarmann Professional Services Limited & William Alexander (Wellcombe Group).

-Everyone who acts on the Company’s behalf are required to adhere to this policy when undertaking their duties or when representing the Company in any other guise.
+Everyone who acts on the Company’s behalf is required to adhere to this policy when undertaking their duties or when representing the Company in any other guise.

 Unlawful discrimination of any kind in the working environment will not be tolerated and the Company will take all necessary action to prevent its occurrence.

-Specifically, the Company aims to ensure that no employee, worker or job applicant is subject to unlawful discrimination, either directly or indirectly, on the grounds of gender, gender reassignment, race (including colour, nationality, caste and ethnic origin), disability, sexual orientation, marital status, part-time status, pregnancy or maternity, age, religion or belief, political belief or affiliation or trade union membership.
+Specifically, the Company aims to ensure that no employee, worker or job applicant is subject to unlawful discrimination, either directly or indirectly, on the grounds mentioned at the beginning of this document.
 This commitment applies to all aspects of employment, including:

 In addition, managers must:

-The Company actively promotes equality of opportunity for all candidates, including those with criminal records where appropriate.
+The Company actively promotes equity of opportunity for all candidates, including those with criminal records where appropriate.

 Any such information should be sent in a separate confidential letter to the designated person.
 Only those who need to see it as a formal part of the recruitment process will have access to this information.